a00908270/masterthesis/thesis.md

 #### Minikube

-*Minikube* is a tool to run a single-node Kubernetes cluster locally on computers supporting various virtual machine drivers.
-TODO Source
+Minikube is a tool to run a single-node Kubernetes cluster locally on computers supporting various virtual machine drivers.

 ### Docker Swarm Mode